 Weight loss isn’t the same as fat loss.
 Losing fat while maintaining muscle mass should be the goal when starting a new diet.

-You might be interested in reading our other articles about fasting and loose skin, as well as how to get rid of face fat with intermittent fasting, or fasting and cellulite or stress as a reason for weight loss.
+You might be interested in reading our other articles about fasting and loose skin, as well as how to get rid of face fat with intermittent fasting, fasting and cellulite or stress as a reason for weight loss.

 1. Pettersson S, Pipping Ekström M, Berg CM.
 The food and weight combat.
 A problematic fight for the elite combat sports athlete.
 Appetite.
 Academic Press; 2012;59:234–42.